Responsible cat ownership

 Register your pet with council

-Under the Queensland Government's Animal Management Act 2008 all cats over the age of 12 weeks and living in the Mackay region must be registered with Mackay Regional Council.
-Cat registration is required each financial year and discounts apply when reminder notices are issued.
-Registration fees pay for council's Animal Control program (maintaining a pet database, re-uniting lost pets with their owners and Pound operating costs).
+Local Law No. 2 (Animal Management) 2011 states that all cats over the age of 12 weeks and living in the Mackay region must be registered with Mackay Regional Council.
+Cat registration is required each financial year and discounts apply when renewal notices are issued.
+Registration fees pay for council's Animal Control program (maintaining a pet database, re-uniting lost pets with their owners and Animal Management Centre operating costs).
 You can register your pet online or at council's Client Service Centres in Mackay, Sarina and Mirani.

 Microchipping your cat